kailash-manasarovar/statement/docs/timeline/2026/march.md

 smell the incense, the surprise meal fixed by the lover inside all your other lovers.

-This heart-tumult is my signal to you igniting in the tomb.
+This heart-tumult is my signal (is that the tears?) to you igniting in the tomb (orgasming while unconscious?).

 So don't fuss with the shroud
 and the graveyard road dust.